Battlefield 2042’s Hazard Zone mode is a twist on multiplayer squad combat

 It’s a very different kind of experience than the usual battle royale mode.

 “We’ve been very clear in our reveal that Hazard Zone is not a battle royale mode,” said Danny Berlin, senior design director for Battlefield at Electronic Arts’ DICE studio, in a press briefing.
+A blog post about the news is here.

 Webinar